shivam-droid/FlixAI/README.md

 - **Sign In / Sign Up Form**: A single form that switches between login and signup based on a state variable.
 - **Form Validation**: Ensures the user inputs are valid before submission.
-- **Appwrite Authentication**: Secure user login and registration using Appwrite's backend service.
+- **Appwrite Authentication**: Secure user login and registration using Appwrite's backend service. and created custom Hooks for signup/signin
+- **Redux-Toolkit**: created appStore using redux to store user data after signup or signin

 ### 🍿 Browse Movies (After Authentication)